Business Compliance12 min read28 April 2026

 • PDPA compliance (software or consultancy): S$500 to S$3,000

-• Workplace safety (training, equipment, inspections): S$500 to S$2,000
+• Workplace safety: S$500 to S$2,000

-• Total basic annual compliance: S$1,800 to S$7,800
+• Total: S$1,800 to S$7,800

-Cost of a Single Non-Compliance Event
+Cost of One Non-Compliance Event

-• PDPA breach investigation and fine: S$15,000 to S$150,000
+• PDPA breach: S$15,000 to S$150,000

-• ACRA late filing (accumulated over 2 years): S$1,200 to S$5,000
+• ACRA late filing (2 years accumulated): S$1,200 to S$5,000

-• IRAS late tax payment (S$50K tax, 6 months late): S$5,500 to S$12,500
+• IRAS late tax payment (S$50K, 6 months): S$5,500 to S$12,500

 • CPF late contribution (S$20K, 6 months): S$1,800 to S$21,800